cybersafe-dev/cybersafety-tool/content/minisite.md

     the survey: **CyberAware**, **CyberSmart** and **CyberChampion**.
 You can display this award mark on your school website, social media channels and other school communication for 12 months."
-  pricing: "CyberSafe Tool for Schools is **free** for all schools.
-If you want to
+  pricing: "**CyberSafe Tool for Schools** is **free** for all schools.
+If you
-    get the award mark for your school we have 2 options:"
+    want to get the award mark for your school we have 2 options:"
-  aboutus: "**CyberSafeIreland** is a charity working to empower children, parents
+  aboutus: "**CyberSafeKids** is a charity working to empower children, parents
     and teachers to navigate the online world safely and responsibly.
 We call for mandatory online safety and digital literacy education in schools across Ireland and want to establish our **CyberSafe Tool for Schools** as a